Aventus-Network-Services/avn-node/pallet_contribution_template.md

 ## AvN Pallet Dependencies

-A list of the AvN specific pallet that your pallet is dependent on.
+A list of the AvN specific pallets that your pallet is dependent on.